musicterms/MusicTerms.GitHub.io/terms/conditions.md

 # Terms of Service

-Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the AlphaBrate Music Terminology Library (the "Service") operated by AlphaBrate ("us", "we", or "our").
+Please read these Terms of Service ("Terms", "Terms of Service") carefully before using any AlphaBrate Apps (the "Service") operated by AlphaBrate ("us", "we", or "our").

 ## 1. Acceptance of Terms